Analyzing Inuvo (INUV) & The Competition

-Inuvo (NYSE:INUV – Get Rating) is one of 30 publicly-traded companies in the “Advertising” industry, but how does it weigh in compared to its competitors?
-We will compare Inuvo to similar businesses based on the strength of its profitability, valuation, analyst recommendations, dividends, institutional ownership, risk and earnings.
+Inuvo (NYSE:INUV – Get Rating) is one of 30 public companies in the “Advertising” industry, but how does it weigh in compared to its competitors?
+We will compare Inuvo to similar businesses based on the strength of its risk, dividends, profitability, analyst recommendations, earnings, valuation and institutional ownership.

-This is a breakdown of recent recommendations and price targets for Inuvo and its competitors, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for Inuvo and its competitors, as provided by MarketBeat.com.

 |Sell Ratings